 - bell pepper, any color you like, thinly sliced

 - green onion, thinly sliced

 - parsley, roughly chopped

 And if you like, try swapping out the white vinegar for apple cider vinegar, for a little more flavor!

 My mom has been making this coleslaw dressing recipe for as long as I can remember.
 She calls it her “go to” salad dressing, and says that Dad always likes to see it on their table.
 And it looks like I have followed suit.

-Oh!
-And I almost forgot to mention!
-Our family has grown to love this coleslaw salad when we pair our meal with honey cornbread muffins.
+I also want to share that our family has grown to love this coleslaw salad when we pair our meal with honey cornbread muffins.
 These sweet muffins are perfect for swiping up every last bit of food from your plate!